 USR-001: This service is required to be usable by people who speak different languages, in face-to-face or remote communication scenarios.

 This means that SG16 recognizes that the term is a general one and would not require any explicit definition.
-If, however, SG2 requires having an explicit definition to the term “face-to-face”, SG16 as the lead SG for speech-to-speech translation, will accept a proposed definition to include in F.745 and request SG2, for the purposes of harmonization, to refer the definition included in F.745, rather than put a new definition in E.FAST.
+If, however, SG2 requires having an explicit definition to the term “face-to-face”, SG16, in consideration of our active study of speech-to-speech translation, will accept a proposed definition to include in F.745 and request SG2, for the purposes of harmonization, to refer the definition included in F.745, rather than put a new definition in E.FAST.

 __________________